 Index creates and maintains an inventory of the file system on an individual endpoint with the following steps:

 The file system inventory is saved in the SQLite database on the endpoint.

-On Mac OS X endpoints, a platform-independent method is used to index the file system on the endpoint.
+On Linux endpoints, a platform-independent method is used to index the file system on the endpoint.